Best Christmas Events in Colorado 2023

 This is one of our kids’ favorite Christmas events in Colorado.
 They love looking around the fun little toys and decorations and eating some unique, but yummy food.

 The Christkindl Market takes place in Civic Center Park.
-It begins on November 18th and opens at 11am daily.
-It’s open till 7pm Sunday thru Wedesnday, and 9pm Thursday thru Saturday.
+It begins on November 22nd and opens at 11am daily.
+It’s open till 7pm Sunday thru Wednesday, and 9pm Thursday thru Saturday.
 Thanksgiving day closes at 4pm.

 Explore plenty of vendors from around the world, and just as many food options!
 We were completely happy with our dinners of pierogies, kielbasa, latkes, dumplings, plus we got some hot chocolate, macarones, and spiced nuts.
 There’s plenty to choose from.
 The kids loved looking around and getting snacks to try.